 Public health efforts to protect these populations and reduce the incidence of illness has included increased access to testing, providing Personal Protective Equipment (PPE) and comprehensive active monitoring.

 what we know about covid-19

 Current understanding about COVID-19 is largely based on what is known about similar coronaviruses.
 Currently the thought is that it is mainly spread from person-to-person, between people who are in close contact with one another (within about 6 feet) or through respiratory droplets produced when an infected person coughs or sneezes.
 People are thought to be most contagious when they are the most symptomatic (the sickest).
-For confirmed cases of COVID-19 reported cases have ranged from mild symptoms to severe illness and death.
+For confirmed cases of COVID-19, individuals have been asymptomatic, shown mild symptoms, or even had severe illness leading to hospitalization and death.
 Symptoms can include: fever, cough, shortness of breath, sore throat, muscle aches and chills, and decreased sense of smell or taste.
 The CDC believes at this time that symptoms of COVID-19 may appear in as few as 2 days or as long as 14 days after exposure.
 There is no specific antiviral treatment recommended for COVID-19.

 There is a lot of misinformation circulating regarding COVID-19.
 For answers to the most frequently asked questions such as “is COVID-19 more serious than the seasonal influenza, are there medicines to prevent COVID-19, should I wear a mask, etc” please click HERE.